It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 If they want to go back across the ocean, let them go.

-If you want to hide your favoritism for toward anybody who happens to be a minority, we're not buying your line of crap.
+If you want to hide your favoritism toward anybody who happens to be a minority, we're not buying your line of crap.

-So on election day, bring a big cardboard box and get ready to pack your stuff.
+So on Election Day, bring a big cardboard box and get ready to pack your stuff.

-Um I don't think I said anything too bad, did I?
+I don't think I said anything too bad, did I?

-I mean, you're you're you're you're uh you're right down the line.
+I mean, you're right down the line.

-Right to get in gear and to support his agenda, whatever whatever it happened to be.
+He made a pitch to everybody but white people to get in gear and to support his agenda, whatever it happened to be.

-Now what you have just done here and what you have just said is an illustration of a prediction I made during the campaign.
+Now, what you have just done here and what you have just said is an illustration of a prediction I made during the campaign.

 The original sin of this country would have been absolved.

-Uh and I warned everybody that contrary to that, it's only going to get worse.
+And I warned everybody that contrary to that, it's only going to get worse.

-The first black president in the White House will create the greatest opportunity for the race industry that there has ever been, because all presidents are criticized.
+The first black president in the White House will create the greatest opportunity for the race industry that there has ever been because all presidents are criticized.

 They will simply say every bit of criticism of Obama is based on race, which they're doing.

-Uh you criticize his health care bill, you're racist.
+You criticize his health care bill, you're racist.

-Um if you criticize his budget, uh you're racist.
+If you criticize his budget, you're racist.

 I don't want to be called a racist.